ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 You can view the log of transfers made to your Web Hosting plan’s FTP storage space.
 You will find:

-- files waiting to be deposited on the remote server (still present in the queue or being sent);
+- Files waiting to be deposited on the remote server (still present in the queue or being sent).
-- the files for which the transfer failed;
+- The files for which the transfer failed.
 - Files that have been successfully transferred to the remote Web Hosting plan.

 This window appears in two different ways:

-- automatically when a transfer is initiated;
+- Automatically when a transfer is initiated
-- by clicking `Window`{.action} (in the main menu) then `Transfers`{.action}.
+- By clicking `Window`{.action} (in the main menu), then `Transfers`{.action}

 ![hosting](images/transfert-files-list.png){.thumbnail}